 How can we help your Church?

 Your church deserves a proven, trusted, church development entity that you can trust to keep your best interest at heart.
-Choosing the team is b far the most important step in the project.
-The people you will be work with will have a great impact on both quality and cost, and will play an vital role in setting the tone of the project.
+Choosing the team is by far the most important step in the project.
+The people you will be working with will have a great impact on both quality and cost, and will play a vital role in setting the tone of the project.
 Driven by passion for our projects and the clients we work with, it is far more than a job, as we join with each church to further His kingdom.
 HCMI offers complimentary consultation to provide the answers you need as you plan and move forward in the early planning stages.

 HCMI will help to guide you through the process with a cooperative approach regardless of the project delivery method you choose.
 We often meet with churches in the early conceptual stages to help them engage the appropriate services and provide a roadmap to achieve their goals.

 We understand that there are many questions that you will need answers to in order to start the process such as;

 • What design professionals do we need to hire?

 • What will the project cost be?